Acceptance Commitment Therapy (ACT)

 How Does ACT Work?

 ACT focuses on core principles and techniques that help ground individuals in each session as they move toward healing.
 The six principles are acceptance, defusion, self as context, committed action, values clarification, and mindfulness.
 I help people focus on the parts of themselves they can change and embrace the parts that align with their goals and identity.
-Mindfulness and value clarification link to overall improvement in quality of life and maintained focus on their goals.
+Mindfulness and value clarification link to the overall improvement in quality of life and maintained focus on their goals.

 Call Now Button